ArithmAttack: Evaluating Robustness of LLMs to Noisy Context in Math Problem Solving: Conclusions and Future Work

 We evaluated how well different language models handle mathematical problem-solving tasks in both clean and noisy conditions.
-Our results indicate that all studied models can be vulnerable to extra noise with varying degrees, with Llama models being the highest-performing and the most robust model among others.
+Our results indicate that all studied models can be vulnerable to extra noise with varying degrees, with Llama models being the highest-performing and the most robust model in the majority of the experiments.
 In addition, comparing the two models of Mathstral and Mistral from the same family, the one with mathematical knowledge exhibited more robustness to noise.
 Lastly, the findings revealed that more complex datasets such as GSM8K can become more difficult to understand as they become noisier.
-Future research can include datasets beyond GSM8K and MultiArith which could provide deeper insights into the models' robustness in different scenarios.
+Future research can include datasets beyond GSM8K and MultiArith as well as other reasoning tasks such as logical and causal reasoning, which could provide deeper insights into the models' robustness in different scenarios.
 Further experimentation with different types of noise could also help enhance our understanding of the latent vulnerabilities in LLMs.
+Finally, explaining why ArithmAttack can break the reasoning flow of LLMs would be another valuable follow-up to this work.